Resources

 Scientific colour maps

 Unfortunately, colour maps that visually distort data through uneven colour gradients and/or are unreadable to those with colour-vision deficiency remain prevalent in science (such as rainbow colour maps #endrainbow).
 It is extremely important to choose a scientific colour map that correctly visualizes your data and to use scientific figures that are intuitive and easy to interpret.
-I am a huge fan of the official scientific colourmaps 7.0 by Fabio Crameri.
+I am a huge fan of the official scientific colourmaps by Dr. Fabio Crameri.
 The colour gradients in these colour maps are perceptually uniform and ordered to represent data both fairly and intuitively.
-Moreover, they are readable both by colour-vision-deficient and colour-blind people, and even when printed in black&white.
+Moreover, they are readable both by colour-vision-deficient and colour-blind people, and even when printed in black and white.

 Science Graphics Collection (S-ink)

-The superiority of scientifically-derived colour maps.
+The superiority of scientifically derived colour maps.
 From: The misuse of colour in science communication (Crameri et al., 2020)

 Software and tools